 I've seen educators kill Jesus by suppressing science and concealing history.
 One day, their students get older and discover what they weren't taught in school.
 They realize that evolutionary biology actually makes a lot of sense, and so does the rest of science.
 Or they discover the side of history Christians are ashamed of: jim crow injustice, chauvanism, terrorism and war; and they wonder what else we're not owning up to.
 When Christ is dead, his claim to be the truth rings hollow.

 Holy Saturday is a place of reckoning.
-Some of us may come here only once, for a day, and then we leave.
+Some of us may come here only once, for a little while, and then we leave.
 Others of us return again and again.
 Sometimes Saturday lasts only a day; sometimes it lasts for years.

 Come in to the tomb, Christian.
 Make your peace with the end of Holy Week, and listen to the worms moving.
 It's Holy Saturday, and Christ's body isn't going anywhere.